mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/security/distributed-authnz/index.md

 The Dex service issues an [OIDC ID token][oidc_id_token] on successful user authentication.
 Other platform services use the ID token as an authentication proof.
 User identity to the Kubernetes API server is provided by the [`kube-oidc-proxy`][kube_oidc_proxy] platform service that reads the identity from an ID token.
 Web requests to Kommander dashboard access are authenticated by the [traefik forward auth][traefik_forward_auth] platform service.

+<p class="message--note"><strong>NOTE: </strong>The <a href="https://github.com/jetstack/kube-oidc-proxy">kube-oidc-proxy</a> service authenticates kubectl CLI requests using the Kubernetes API Server Go library.
+This library requires that if an <strong>email_verified</strong> claim is present, it must be set to <strong>true</strong>, even if the <code>insecureSkipEmailVerified: true</code> flag is configured in the Dex connector.
+Thus, ensure that the OIDC provider is configured to set the email_verified field to 'true' </p>

 A user identity is shared across a Kommander cluster and all other attached clusters.

 ### Kommander attached clusters